pytroll/satpy/doc/source/enhancements.rst

 The most basic operation is to stretch the image so that the data fits to the output format.
-There are many different ways to stretch the data, which are configured by giving them in `kwargs` dictionary, like in the example above.
+There are many different ways to stretch the data, which are configured in YAML files by defining them in a `kwargs` dictionary.
 The default, if nothing else is defined, is to apply a linear stretch.
 For more details, see below.

 linear
 ******